lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 The original dissertation has been adapted while maintaining the integrity of the research findings and methodology.

+To support citation and long-term access, this paper is also archived on Zenodo with a DOI (digital object identifier), *[available here](https://doi.org/10.5281/zenodo.18065515){:target="_blank" rel="noopener noreferrer"}*.

 ### Abstract

 This paper investigates how early-stage technology start-ups manage internal business information.
 Semi-structured interviews were conducted with five founders across four Sydney-based start-ups, complemented by observation of routine information retrieval.
-Guided by grounded theory analysis, six themes related to start-up information management were identified: use of digital-only information environments, chat-centric communication, informal governance anchored in cultural norms, search-first retrieval, retention by default with minimal deletion, and novel governance practices including wiki-based knowledge capture and automated code linters.
-These practices appear to enable functional governance in resource-constrained environments, though questions remain about scalability, fragmentation, and long-term retention.
+Guided by grounded theory analysis, six themes related to start-up information management were identified: use of digital-only information environments, chat-centric communication, informal governance anchored in cultural norms, search-first retrieval, retention by default with minimal deletion and novel governance practices including wiki-based knowledge capture and automated code linters.
+These practices appear to enable functional governance in resource-constrained environments, though questions remain about scalability, fragmentation and long-term retention.
 Implications for practice and future research directions are provided.

 **Keywords:** information management; start-ups; information governance; knowledge sharing; cloud collaboration